 For Beginners: Olympus Pen E-PL Series

-When I first started travelling, I used the Olympus Pen E-PL7 and I adored it – it’s since been replaced by the new & improved E-PL8 and E-PL9 models.
-We’ve used it since the day we left, and it’s helped us to take some pretty epic photos.
+When I first started travelling, I used the Olympus Pen and I adored it.
+It’s great for beginners, and it’s helped us to take some pretty epic photos.
 Plus, it has a vintage feel so it doesn’t look very expensive so people are less likely to rob it.

 The Olympus Pen has built in wifi so you can transfer your photos straight from the camera to your phone, which means you don’t need to carry a laptop or extra cables with you.
 It’s a mirrorless camera which means it’s less bulky than an SLR so it’s really small and light and super easy to carry.